Reservoir Evaluation Technology (GEO504)

 Oral presentation 2/10 15 Minutes Letter grades All

 Continuous evaluation.You must pass all parts to pass the course.
 All parts must be assessed in order to receive a grade.
-If you fail the assessment, you must retake the following year.
+If you fail an assessment, you can retake it the following year.
 There are no continuation opportunities on the assessment parts.
 Students who wish to take these sections again must do so the next time the course has regular instruction.

 Course teacher(s)